WordPress Dashboard Explained

-In this article, you’ll learn about the Dashboard screen options, the tabs that you see on the WordPress Dashboard menu, how a user can log in to the WordPress Admin area, how to change site colors, how to update your profile in the admin area, and how can you change the Dashboard themes and layout.
+In this article, you’ll learn about the Dashboard screen options, the tabs that you see on the WordPress Dashboard menu, how a user can log in to the WordPress Admin area, how to change site colors, how to update your profile in the admin area, and how to change the Dashboard themes and layout.

-How to login into your WordPress website
+How to log in to your WordPress website

 Dashboard – main screen